droglenc/NCMTH207/modules/ce/ANOVA1Assumptions_CE1.md

 ## Temperature and Turtle Hatchings
 <img src="../zimgs/sea_turtles.jpg" alt="Sea Turtles" class="img-right">
-In [a previous exercise](ANOVA1MultipleComparisons_CE1.html#temperature-and-turtle-hatchings) your examined the effect of sand temperature on the number of days for turgle eggs to hatch.
+In [a previous exercise](ANOVA1MultipleComparisons_CE1.html#temperature-and-turtle-hatchings) you examined the effect of sand temperature on the number of days for turtle eggs to hatch.
 Assess the **four** assumptions of a One-Way ANOVA for that situation.
 Make sure to provide specific results to support your assessments where appropriate.

 &nbsp;